Comcast Launches New 24/7 Workplace Surveillance Service

 4) Have one of your employees get hooked on heroin and start to steal your inventory.

 I'm guessing your solution to getting to the bottom of such things is to hire people to stand around watching everything so they can testify based on their recollections of events later, in a trial.
-Because you sure wouldn't want what happens on your o
+Because you sure wouldn't want what happens on your own property with your own inventory with your the people you pay money to be there doing things to be recorded.
+Until you really, really do because real life is different when you start paying a fortune in insurance as part of running a business.
+Or find yourself in court.
+Or are running out of money because of inventory shrinkage, or have to know which of your very good employees is totally innocent of what one of your rotten employees has been setting them up to look guilty for.

+But yeah, I can see why you'd advocate violence against a vendor offering a service you can choose to ignore if it's not useful to you.

 Re: (Score:1)